8 Ways Healthy Pet Food Can Change Your Dog or Cat

 Healthy food can add up to a year or two to your pet’s life.
 Similarly, bad food, processed kibble, and canned preparations could take away a couple of years.
 For an animal whose average lifespan is about 8 to 12 years, that’s a lot of time!
 Pets who feed on a biologically correct and nutritionally balanced diet often live longer and healthier than their friends who survive on packaged food.

 Our pets can’t communicate with us verbally.
 Unlike our human babies, they cannot convey when they’re in pain or irritated.
 However, it almost always shows up in their behavior.
 A dog or cat that’s suffering from a pain is often irritated and snappy.
 We often ignore such behavior as occasional bouts of aggression or a random mood swing, while it could just be an indication that your baby is hurting.
-A pet who feeds on a healthy diet is usually free from such anxiety, aggression and hence, live a happy and disease-free life.
+A pet who feeds on a healthy diet is usually free from such anxiety, aggression and hence, lives a happy and disease-free life.

 The best food for your dog or cat is real food.
 Therefore, avoid feeding packaged food like kibble or canned preparations for your dog or cat.
 If you’re unable to feed a balanced diet at home, seek help from a pet nutritionist and subscribe to a health food service like ours for your pet.
 Nothing can match the goodness of real meat, veggies, fruits and seeds for your furry darling.
 If you wouldn’t want to eat something that comes out of a packet every day, so why feed the same to your pet?